 That’s the beauty of letting someone live their life the way they want.
 They feel more free to be themselves and more connected to the person who lets them do that.

 I think we all want to be trusted to make decisions that we feel are right for us.
-When people we love allow us to do that, aren’t they the ones we want to be around the most?
+When people we love allow us to do that, we will feel safer, more trusting, and more connected to them.

-But don’t con yourself into believing someone else’s con when you notice a violation of the above rules.
-That highlights the biggest con game of all… the one that takes place in your own mind.
+But don’t con yourself into believing someone else’s con when you notice orange and red flags.
+Dismissing those highlights the biggest con game of all: The one that takes place in your own mind.

 - We want to believe we’re wrong about the other person.

 - We want to believe they are better than that.

-We hold on to hope that they will see what they are doing to us so they will feel bad and stop their bad behavior.
+And we hold on to the hope that they will see what they are doing to us so they will feel bad and stop that bad behavior.

-The relationship con artist isn’t going to wear a clear plastic bag on their head so we won’t be able to identify them easily.
-It’s important to keeps our wits about us instead of getting swept away with emotion.
+The relationship con artist isn’t going to wear a clear plastic bag on their head allowing us to identify them easily.
+It’s important to keep your wits about you instead of getting swept away with hope.

 It is healthy for an emotional connection to take time.

-Allowing your emotions to take time helps you become discerning so that you create the best relationship possible.
+Allowing your emotions toward others to take more time helps you become discerning so that you create the best relationship possible.